wynessgp/sqa-risk-recreation/docs/bva/domain/TradeInManager.md

 Output: the number of armies that the player should receive

 ## BVA Step 2
-Input: Collection, count
+Input: Collection, count (cases)

-Output: Count
+Output: Count (cases)

 ## BVA Step 3
 Input:
 - traded-in sets:
   - 0, 1, 2, 3, 4, 5, 6, 13, 14
 - collection size:
-  - empty collection
-  - collection with exactly 1 card
+  - collection with exactly 2 card
   - collection with exactly 3 cards
   - collection with exactly 4 cards
 - collection content:
   - collection containing one wild card
-  - collection containing more than one wild cards (based on my understanding should pass)
+  - collection containing more than one wild cards (based on my understanding should pass if size == 3)
   - collection containing no infantry cards
   - collection containing no calvary cards
   - collection containing no artillery cards